material-motion/material-motion/specifications/runtime/plan.md

 **Copyable**: Plans can be copied.

-Modifications made to the copy should not affect the original.
+Modifications made to the copy do not affect the original.

 Pseudo-code example: